kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 #### Full snapshot backup

-Backup application needs to perform full backup on volumes of a specific Kubernetes application.
+A backup application needs to perform a full backup on volumes of a specific Kubernetes application.

+For each volume in the application:
-1. Backup application creates a VolumeSnapshot of the PVC that needs to be backed up.
+1. The backup application creates a VolumeSnapshot of a PVC that needs to be backed up.
-2. Backup application queries changed block tracking (CBT) service to identify all the allocated data blocks in the snapshot.
+2. The backup application queries the changed block tracking (CBT) service to identify all the allocated data blocks in the snapshot.
 The CBT service returns the list of allocated blocks.
-3. Using the VolumeSnapshot as the source, the backup application creates a new PVC.
+3. Using the VolumeSnapshot as the source, the backup application creates a new PVC and mounts it with `Block` VolumeMode in a pod.
-4. Backup application uses the CBT metadata to identify the data that needs to be backed up and reads these blocks from the mounted PVC.
+4. The backup application uses the CBT metadata to identify the data that needs to be backed up and reads these blocks from the mounted PVC in the pod.

 #### Incremental snapshot backup

-Backup application needs to perform incremental backup on volumes of a specific Kubernetes application.
-The backup application knows the identifier of the VolumeSnapshot it had backed up last.
+A backup application needs to perform an incremental backup on volumes of a specific Kubernetes application.
+The backup application knows the identifiers of the VolumeSnapshots it had backed up previously.

+For each volume in the application:
-1. Backup application creates a VolumeSnapshot of the PVC that needs to be backed up.
+1. The backup application creates a VolumeSnapshot of a PVC that needs to be backed up incrementally.
-2. Backup application queries changed block tracking service to identify the changes between the latest snapshot and the one it had last backed up.
+2. The backup application queries the changed block tracking (CBT) service to identify the changes between the latest snapshot and the one it had previously backed up.
-The CBT service returns the list of changed blocks.
+The CBT service returns the list of blocks changed between the snapshots.
-3. Using the VolumeSnapshot as the source, the backup application creates a new PVC.
+3. Using the latest VolumeSnapshot as the source, the backup application creates a new PVC and mounts it with `Block` VolumeMode in a pod.
-4. Backup application uses the CBT metadata to find the only changed data to backup and reads these blocks from the mounted PVC.
+4. The backup application uses the CBT metadata to find the only changed data to backup and reads these blocks from the mounted PVC in the pod.

 ### Notes/Constraints/Caveats